 “The outcome could be a drain of multinationals to other cities in Asia, with Singapore the most likely beneficiary.”Mark Williams, chief Asia economist at Capital Economics

-Singapore and Hong Kong have competed neck and neck for the crown of Asia’s pre-eminent financial hub.
-Their geographic location, size, cultural patrimony, multi-cultural ethos, history as a former British colony, market-friendly economic policies, and low tax regimes have been very similar.
+Singapore and Hong Kong have competed to be Asia’s pre-eminent financial hub.
+Their geographic location, size, cultural patrimony, multicultural ethos, history as a former British colony, market-friendly economic policies, and low tax regimes have been very similar.
 Therefore, the most obvious destination for companies moving out of Hong Kong is Singapore.
-The Singapore government recognizes this opportunity; but in the spirit of being a good neighbor and trading partner, it has requested its business community to not woo business away from Hong Kong.
+The Singapore government recognizes this opportunity; but, in the spirit of being a good neighbor and trading partner, it has requested its business community to not woo business away from Hong Kong.

 But many are already making that choice.
 Gillem Tulloch of GMT Research Ltd. is considering moving his firm out of Hong Kong, most likely to Singapore.
 Rahul Sen, a partner at Boyden, said three of his multi-office wealth advisory clients decided in the last few weeks to hire teams of bankers in Singapore after initially considering Hong Kong.

 “… they are asking why should they align with Hong Kong when the future of Hong Kong itself as an independent wealth hub is uncertain.”Rahul Sen, Boyden